-Manchester City defender Angelino is set to complete a permanent move to RB Leipzig in the summer after triggering an €18 million (£16m/$21m) obligation to buy, Goal can confirm.
+Manchester City defender Angelino has completed a permanent move to RB Leipzig on a four-and-a-half year deal after the club triggered an €18 million (£16m/$21m) obligation to buy.

 The Spaniard joined the Bundesliga club on a season-long loan in September with an appearance-based obligation-to-purchase clause.

 Angelino had to appear in 12 matches through the season, with five of those in the second half of the campaign, and he passed that figure on Friday night when he started the Bundesliga clash against Augsburg.

 Angelino first joined City as a 16-year-old from Deportivo La Coruna and impressed as he worked his way through the academy ranks.

 But the left-back joined PSV on a permanent move in 2018 after loan spells with New York City FC, Girona and Mallorca.

 City exercised a buyback clause after he starred for the Dutch side but he made just six appearances under Pep Guardiola before joining Leipzig on loan last January and again at the start of this season.

 “I have that thorn of why I did not play more or I did not quite fit in [at City].
 But that helped me get here, meet the coach, the group, and reach the semis in the Champions League,” Angelino said in November.

 “If I’m honest, I’m here for [head coach Julian] Nagelsmann.
 I signed again for him.
 I was very happy with him, the way he played, everything, everything he transmits, the tactics, fits me perfectly.
 He’s the reason I’m here.
 Obviously, the relationship with colleagues is also very good.